American Foundation for Suicide Prevention

 The American Foundation for Suicide Prevention (AFSP) is a voluntary health organization that advocates for research and education around suicide, based in New York City, with a public policy office based in Washington, D.C.
 The organization's stated mission is to "save lives and bring hope to those affected by suicide."

+In April 2026, it was announced that AFSP plans to merge with The Jed Foundation to further expand upon the goal of suicide prevention.

 History

 The organization was founded in 1987.

 According to a Charity Navigator rating published in 2023, more than 81% of the organization's finances went towards program expenses (based on financial data from fiscal year 2022), which, according to Charity Navigator, received a "perfect rating for accountability and transparency."
 AFSP also partners with Aetna.

 For 2018, AFSP received $37 million in financial contributions from 700,000 new and returning donors.

 Programs

 Through an alliance with OSHA, AFSP "provides local [workplace] communities with support services for survivors of suicide loss."

 Programs designed to educate the larger public about suicide and prevention best practices, such as Talk Saves Lives: An Introduction to Suicide Prevention, are offered by AFSP under the umbrella of prevention education and provide a general understanding of suicide, including its scope and what can be done to prevent it.

 International Survivors of Suicide Loss Day (also known as "Survivor Day") is an event occasionally co-sponsored by AFSP.
 Originally introduced as "National Survivors of Suicide Loss Day" in 1999, when United States Sen. Harry Reid—himself a survivor of suicide loss—formally introduced a resolution to the Senate, the day is officially observed annually on the Saturday before American Thanksgiving.

 The Interactive Screening Program, or ISP, is an online tool offered by AFSP first piloted at Emory University, and has since been implemented in colleges, police departments, workplaces and the NFL Players Union.

 AFSP also hosts walks called "Out of Darkness" to raise awareness and support individuals.